 The second major difference between SOL and Bitcoin is their age.
 Solana’s mainnet beta was launched in 2020, compared to Bitcoin’s 12 or so years.
 Despite this difference in age, however, Solana has rapidly reached a competitive market capitalization and level of token distribution.

 However, it should be noted that although SOL is different from Bitcoin, it is far from independent from it.
 Bitcoin, the coin with a larger market (by a long shot), can influence the price of all other cryptocurrencies.
 If Bitcoin crashes, there’s a good chance that SOL will feel the burn too (not directly as they operate entirely distinctly, but through overall market sentiment.)
 It is not clear, but unlikely, that a significant drop in SOL’s value would have a material impact on Bitcoin.

-Before trading any crypto assets it is important to understand the risks.
+Before trading or staking any crypto assets it is important to understand the risks.
 This overview is a starting point for you to perform your own research prior to investing in a crypto asset.
 First and foremost: